viki0801/viki0801.github.io/README.md

 ## Installation

-The installation steps in this document will take the Windows 10 operating system as an example, please install it according to the actual environment of your computer.
+The installation procedure varies according to the operating systems.
+This document will take the Windows operating system as an example.

 ### Installing Git